majacQ/circleci-docs/jekyll/_cci2/browser-testing.md

 *   [Automatically on failure, using Cucumber](https://github.com/mattheworiordan/capybara-screenshot)
 *   [Automatically on failure, using Behat and Mink](https://gist.github.com/michalochman/3175175)

-### Using a Local Browser to Access HTTP server on CircleCI
+### Using a local browser to access HTTP server on CircleCI
 {:.no_toc}

 If you are running a test that runs an HTTP server on CircleCI, it is sometimes helpful to use a browser running on your local machine to debug a failing test.
 Setting this up is easy with an SSH-enabled run.